Skip to content

 })

-print(run_agent("What's the weather in London today?"))
+print(run("What is the weather in London?"))

 Automatic model routing